Prathamesh-chougale-17/mirrorship/SYNC_README.md

 # Data Sync System

+This do### GitHub Actions Secrets

+Add the following secrets to your GitHub repository settings:

+- `API_BASE_URL` - Your deployed application's base URL (e.g., https://your-app.vercel.app)
+- `ADMIN_API_KEY` - A secure API key for batch operations (generate a random string)
-This document explains how to set up and use the automated data sync system for GitHub and LeetCode contributions.
+- `SLACK_WEBHOOK_URL` - (Optional) Slack webhook for failure notificationsexplains how to set up and use the automated data sync system for GitHub and LeetCode contributions.

 ## Overview